 According to the Humane Society, declawing a cat is akin to cutting off your own finger at the last knuckle.
 Not only is it painful for your kitty, but because they use their claws to balance and walk, they have to learn to walk all over again.
 In fact, it’s so cruel that declawing is now banned in many countries and some states.

-There are better ways to save your upholstery.
+DO not declaw your cat.
+There are better ways to save your upholstery in a cat household.
 You can recognize this typical cat behavior and help your kitty with vertical scratching options like posts.

-Now that you’ve learned why cats scratch, you can help them follow their natural cat behavior and save your furniture.
+Now that you’ve learned why cats scratch and how to curb destructive scratching, you can help them follow their natural cat behavior and save your furniture.
 Which cat scratchers will your cat love?

-For more information on keeping you kitty happy and healthy, check out:
+For more information on keeping your kitty happy and healthy, check out: